Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Model Recapitulation

+Search and optimization of the global minimum of the grand potential respectively in the Eq.~(\ref{rpqmomV}) and Eq.~(\ref{pqmomV}) gives the $(T \ , \mu)$ dependence of the $\x,\y,\Phi,\bar{\Phi}, \omega \text{ and } \phi$ for the RPQM and PQM model when the effects of vector interactions are present.

-The 2+1 flavor RPQM and PQM model phase diagram with Log form and PolyLog-glue form of the Polyakov loop potential,~different thermodynamic quantities and critical end point have been calculated and presented in the ref.\cite{skrvkt24}.~We will be using the above described 2+1 flavor RQM and RPQM model and extend our work to calculate the quark number susceptibility for evaluating the critical region around CEP in different model scenarios.
+The 2+1 flavor RPQM and PQM model phase diagram with Log form and PolyLog-glue form of the Polyakov loop potential,~different thermodynamic quantities and critical end point have been calculated and presented in the Ref.\cite{skrvkt24}.~We will be using the above described 2+1 flavor RQM and RPQM model and extend our work to calculate the quark number susceptibilities for evaluating the critical regions around the CEP in the presence as well as absence of the effect of vector interactions in different model scenarios.